sdmx-twg/vtl/meetings/2024/may_9-10_salamanca.md

 - Vector/list type definition will be analysed and discussed in the WS3
 - A discussion will be initiated about the introduction of the "set of components" concept
 ### Presentation of Meaningfuldata tools
-Antonio introduced Gustavo from Meaningfuldata who went through the VTL tools offered by the company.
+Antonio introduced Gustavo Homem from Meaningfuldata who went through the VTL tools offered by the company.

 Antonio presented a live demo of the VTL Suite and announced that in some weeks their VTL engine will be released as open source
 ## Day 2 Friday 10th  May